modokleague/modokleague.github.io/s4.5/index.md

 ## 📚 **DECK-BUILDING**

-📜 Standard deck-building rules apply<br>
+📜 Standard deck-building rules apply, except Strength in Diversity is banned<br>
 ✨ Regular uniqueness rules during play<br>
 🌈 You choose each hero's aspect(s)<br>
 🧬 Assign a different set of drafted traits to each of your heroes when you play\*<br>